lucareggio/lucareggio.github.io/_pages/WSP.md

 permalink: /WSP2023draft/
 ---

-# Workshop on Springer Volume _"Samson Abramsky on Logic and Structure in Computer Science and Beyond"_
+# Workshop on Springer Volume <br> _"Samson Abramsky on Logic and Structure in Computer Science and Beyond"_

 <br>